fi-uba-t3/kero/docs/installation.md

 ![](./img/ldap_login_success.png)

-By clicking the _import_ icon, you will be able to import new LDAP entries by either specifying some .ldif file on your machine or pasting its contents
+By clicking the _import_ icon, you will be able to import new LDAP entries by either specifying some .ldif file on your machine or pasting its contents.

 ![](./img/ldap_import.png)